A-LIGHT-PROJECT/Light/README.md

 Each version may have their own guidelines and may have outdated guidelines not used by a current version.
 Check out PARSER_GUIDELINES.md for more information!

-# Light be your build system!
-More information on this soon, releasing soon!

 # Light Builder

 You can run .light files using